sajidhamdard/learnjavascript/notes/debugging-english.md

 # Debugging

-# What is Debuggin in JavaScript?
+# What is Debugging in JavaScript?

 Debugging in JavaScript refers to the process of identifying and fixing errors or bugs in your code.
 It is an essential part of the software development process, and it can help you ensure that your code is working as intended.